eddyerburgh/notes/docs/computer-networking/ethernet.md

   <figcaption><h4>Figure: Ethernet frames {% cite ethernet-definitive-guide -l 28 %}</h4></figcaption>
 </figure>

-The **Preamble** field is a predetermined signal which is used to sync the receiving Ethernet station’s clock to the sending device for 10Mb/s Ethernet.
+The _Preamble_ field is a predetermined signal which is used to sync the receiving Ethernet station’s clock to the sending device for 10Mb/s Ethernet.
 Newer standards no longer use the preamble, but it's maintained for backward compatibility {% cite ethernet-definitive-guide -l 28 %}.

 In the 802.3 spec, the preamble field is normally divided into two parts.
-The first 7 bytes are the preamble, and one byte is called the start frame delimiter (**SFD**) {% cite ethernet-definitive-guide -l 46 %}.
+The first 7 bytes are the preamble, and one byte is called the start frame delimiter (_SFD_) {% cite ethernet-definitive-guide -l 46 %}.

-The **Length/Type** field either provides the length of the data field (if the value is less than 1536), or defines the protocol of the data in the frame (like IPv4) {% cite ethernet-definitive-guide -l 29 %}.
+The _Length/Type_ field either provides the length of the data field (if the value is less than `1536`), or defines the protocol of the data in the frame (like IPv4) {% cite ethernet-definitive-guide -l 29 %}.

-The **Data** field contains the payload that is being sent.
+The _Data_ field contains the payload that is being sent.

-The **Frame Check Sequence** field contains a cyclic redundancy check (CRC) that is used by the receiving station to verify that the data in the incoming frame isn't corrupted.
+The _Frame Check Sequence_ field contains a cyclic redundancy check (CRC) that is used by the receiving station to verify that the data in the incoming frame isn't corrupted.
 The receiving station generates another CRC and compares it to the incoming CRC.
 If the generated value doesn’t match the received frame value, the frame will be dropped {% cite ethernet-definitive-guide -l 29 %}.

-The **Envelope prefix** and **Envelope suffix** are intended as 482 bytes that can be used by other higher layer protocols to tag Ethernet frames.
+The _Envelope Prefix_ and _Envelope Suffix_ are intended as 482 bytes that can be used by other higher layer protocols to tag Ethernet frames.
 The contents aren't defined in 802.3 {% cite ethernet-definitive-guide -l 50 %}.

-The **Source address** and **Destination address** fields are used to send the frame to the correct device, and for the receiving device to send back frames to the original sender.
-The address is known as a **MAC address** {% cite ethernet-definitive-guide -l 28 %}.
+The _Source address_ and _Destination address_ fields are used to send the frame to the correct device, and for the receiving device to send back frames to the original sender.
+The address is known as a _MAC address_ {% cite ethernet-definitive-guide -l 28 %}.

 A MAC address is a 48-bit structure that should uniquely identify an Ethernet station.
 Whereas an IP address is dynamically allocated, MAC addresses are physically assigned to an Ethernet station by the manufacturer.
-The MAC address is normally hard-coded into ROM on a Network Interface Car, but it’s possible to spoof or change the value in the OS {% cite intro-computer-networks -l 23 %}.
+The MAC address is normally hard-coded into ROM on a NIC (Network Interface Card), but it’s possible to spoof or change the value in the OS {% cite intro-computer-networks -l 23 %}.

 ## The MAC sublayer